Free Training: Construction Schedule Risk Mitigation Strategies

 Remember that the schedule narrative should convey the contractor’s voice and perspective on the project, rather than being a mere relay of data already included in the attached reports.

 This is an important distinction.
-Contractors may overlook this intended purpose of the narrative and provide a data dump of schedule file information, neglecting to translate the data to provide their own analysis and interpretation.
+Contractors may overlook this intended purpose of the narrative and provide a data dump of schedule file information instead, failing to translate the data with their own analysis and interpretation.

 Snapshot from UFGS 01 32 01.00 10 Scheduling Specifications